 Tuition payment plans are available to students.
-Contact the Business Office for information on these payment plan arrangements.
+Contact the Business Office for information on these payment plan arrangements, or go to www.geneva.edu/page/tuition_payment_center.

 All international student payments should be received at Geneva College via wire transfer or money orders only.
 All international student accounts must be paid in full by the semester due dates.
-Non international students are permitted to enroll in any payment plan arrangements where payments are made over the course of the first and/or second semester.
+No international students are permitted to enroll in any payment plan arrangements where payments are made over the course of the first and/or second semester.

-Scholarships and Financial Aid Eligibility
+Scholarships and Financial Aid

+Eligibility